Morton00000/FyD-1.6.X/README.md

 If you do use the pack please let people know and link back to the thread.
 ***
-##Folder Info

-This is only the 1.6.X mod textures folder, for the other folders please see [1.5.2](https://github.com/Morton00000/FyD-1.5.1), [1.4.7](https://github.com/Morton00000/FyD-1.4.7), or [Templates](https://github.com/Morton00000/FyD-Template_Files).

-Currently the mods are being textured separately and then placed together for testing/release.
-***
 ##Purpose

 The purpose of this is to let people know how I do things.

-It is also here to show just how many file/folders/textures need to be made/modifed to make a texture pack.
+It is also here to show just how many file/folders/textures need to be made/modified to make a texture pack.

-There are more textures in Minecraft than there are items/blocks in the game.

-This 'number' only goes up the more mods that are added.
+This is also here so that anyone that wants to help in the creation of the pack can.

+Anyone that helps with texturing in any way will have there name added to the Contributors.txt.
 ***
 ##Other